The Last Templar: Martin of Carmaux

 Martin is in the secondary plot of the story and is a Templar.
 After his mentor Aimard dies, he is to take a message to the Grand Master, but after many perils, he is captured in Tuscany and forced into slavery for years before returning to France.

 Tess Chaykin

 Tess is an archaeologist and was in the museum when it was attacked.
 She is a main part in discovering where the pouch is and after she befriends Reilly, they go together to Turkey to find the pouch.

 Sean Reilly

 Reilly is an FBI agent who is assigned the case of the museum attack.
-After capturing Gus and finding the other two people who attacked the museum dead, he befriends Tess.
+After capturing Waldron and finding the other two people who attacked the museum dead, he befriends Tess.
 He is a Roman Catholic.

 Gus Waldron, Branko Petrovic and Mitch Adeson

 These are the three men who, with Vance, attacked the museum and took the multi-geared rotor encoder.
 The three are killed by a man named Plunkett, who kills each man in a different way.
 They are all killed alone on de Angelis's orders.